recurly/starsky/README.md

 consumer.subscribe('log.*');
 ```

-To start processing message, invoke `consumer.process(fn)`.
+To start processing message, invoke `consumer.process`.
 This will invoke the function for each message routed to the queue.
 There are two arguments passed to the function: `msg` and `done`.
 The `msg` is an object with the following properties:

   - `id`: A unique identifer for the message.
   - `body`: The actual message published.